 - Research tidbits

 - An excerpt from an important new book

 Almost 30 years ago, I attended my first meeting of Alcoholics Anonymous (AA).
 It wasn’t for me but for my roommate.
-She went only to snag a good seat for the next meeting that night: Overeaters Anonymous.
+She went only to snag a good seat for the meeting that came after: Overeaters Anonymous.
 I tagged along as moral support.

 At the meeting’s end, I chatted with the lady seated next to me.
 She knowingly explained: “They can’t sit with their feelings, so they keep distracting themselves.”